BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 • They also contain small amounts of various other minor nutrients

-An entire cup contains only 84 calories, with 15 grams of carbohydrates.
+It should be noted, that an entire cup contains only 84 calories, with 15 grams of carbohydrates.

 BOTTOM LINE: